Aubrey O’Day Gives Fans An Eyeful Of Booty In Sheer Bottoms

 Aubrey has notably been sharing a steady stream of photos on social media lately.
 This has included a photo of herself showing off her body in a crochet bikini.

-And that’s not to mention O’Days second-newest update, which showed her posing in between green, tropical plants.
+And that’s not to mention O’Days second-newest update, which showed her posing in between green tropical plants.
 She wore a black teddy, which featured a low cut and a high slit.
 Some of Aubrey’s face was obscured by leaves, while she wore her hair down with a middle part.
 She curled her hair, and accessorized with a bracelet and a necklace.

 O’Day’s makeup was also notable, as she wore an interesting face paint.
 It included dots that were drawn under her lower lids, which mimicked eyelashes.
 She gave a full pout and a coy look for the camera.